AnthonyLonsMax/compose/README.md

 ## What Compose Does NOT Do

-- **No data loading** — you fetch the data.
-Compose only merges it.
 - **No caching** — no query cache, result cache, or write-through.
 - **No pagination** — apply `LIMIT`/`OFFSET` in your SQL before passing data in.
 - **No query generation** — you write the SQL.